Zac-HD/hypofuzz/docs-src/literature.rst

 responsible for it's -40% improvement over AFL-go.
 :cite:`wang2020sok` survey the state-of-the-art in directed greybox fuzzing as of  mid-2020.

-HypoFuzz could get the control-flow graph from coverage.py, which tracks possible arcs in order to report un-covered branches, so the implementation is straightforward.
+HypoFuzz could get the control-flow graph from coverage.py, which tracks possible branches in order to report un-covered branches, so the implementation is straightforward.
 The tradeoff between simplicity and power-requiring-configuration is less obvious;
 we're inclined to initially stick to zero-config direction towards recent patches and/or